Wassasin/dsmr5/README.md

 # DSMR5
-A no-std Rust implementation of the DSMR5 standard.
+A no-std Rust implementation of the DSMR5/4.2 P1 companion standard.

 ## Intended application
 In the first instance using an FTDI -> USB module the smart meter emits its status every second.
-Later I will be using a custom ARM embedded bord to transmit the status over Zigbee.

 ## How to use
 Plug an FTDI cable into your P1 port.
 Your RX line will probably need to be inverted.
 Most off-the-shelf P1 FTDI's already have this preconfigured.